I have raised many goldfish over the years, so I know what types of fish pair well with them.

-Goldfish on their own kept properly do require lots of space, and common goldfish, comets and shubunkins cannot be kept with fancy goldfish.
-Additionally, some types of fancy goldfish such as orandas, black moors and fantails, shouldn’t be kept with other fancy types like ranchus.
-The reasoning behind this has mostly to do with the faster of the fish being able to eat all of the food before the slower, fancier varieties can get their needed share, but nipping can also be a factor, and something that fancier and slower goldfish are unable to avoid.
+Goldfish on their own require lots of space for proper keeping.
+Common goldfish, comets, and shubunkins cannot be kept with fancy goldfish.
+Additionally, some types of fancy goldfish such as orandas, black moors, and fantails shouldn’t be kept with other fancy types like ranchus.
+The reasoning behind this has mostly to do with the faster of the fish being able to eat all of the food before the slower, fancier varieties can get their needed share.
+Nipping can also be a factor, and something that fancier and slower goldfish are unable to avoid.

 Telescope goldies probably should not be housed with any other kind of fish due to their fragile nature.
 You may try a couple of snails.

 There are, however, other types of freshwater fish that may be successfully housed with most other goldfish, as long as proper, partial water changes are regularly performed.
-The main reasons people cite in defense of the theory that no fish can be kept with goldfish is different water temperature needs and the high waste level of goldfish.
+The two main reasons people defend the theory that no fish can be kept with goldfish are different water temperature needs and the high waste level of goldfish.

-In an environment large enough and well maintained, tank mates selectively chosen from the subtropical and coldwater species can make good compatible tankmates for goldfish.
-There are a couple of other considerations however, such as fin nipping, aggression, and other compatibility issues just as you would have in combining different types of tropical fish.
+In a large enough environment that is well maintained, tank mates selectively chosen from the subtropical and coldwater species can be compatible with goldfish.
+There are a couple of other considerations, such as fin nipping, aggression, and other compatibility issues, that should also be considered when selecting potential tankmates.

 Rubbernose and Bristlenose Plecos

 Rubbernose or Bristlenose Plecos are also frequently recommended, and make good choices as well due to their voracious algae eating.
 These plecos enjoy temperatures in the 72- to 77-degree range Do not, however, get the common pleco, which may be prone to sucking the slime coat from goldfish as previously mentioned.

 Read More From Pethelpful